-- Sandals: If you’re hoping to spend some time on Singapore’s beaches, be sure to pack a pair of comfy lightweight sandals along with your regular shoes.
+- Sandals: If you’re hoping to spend some time on Singapore’s best beaches, be sure to pack a pair of comfy lightweight sandals along with your regular shoes.

 - Socks: Singapore’s hot weather means that you’d be better of packing some high-performance, lightweight, moisture-wicking socks over your typical store brands.
 The REI Co-op Coolmax Ultralight Hiking Quarter Socks are a fantastic choice.

 - Travel Pants: One of the best ways pack lighter for Singapore is to swap out your regular clothes with lightweight options including some men’s travel pants.
 Among the top choices are Patagonia Quandary Travel Pants, a lightweight, packable, quick-dry, and moisture-wicking pant that’s perfect for looking great while staying cooler.

 - Travel Shirts: For Singapore’s hot & humid weather, you’ll want to go as light as possible with your clothing including with your shirts.
 Men will love adding the lightweight and stylish KUHL Stealth Shirt or the casual REI Co-op Sahara T-Shirt to their packing list for Singapore.

 - Sweater: During monsoon season (and even for the heavily air conditioned restaurants & malls during the day), it’s not a bad idea to pack a comfortable lightweight sweater among your clothing.

 - Travel Shorts: An absolute must for Singapore year-round is to pack a few pairs of shorts.
 Like much of Asia, Singaporeans appreciate smart, modest and casual wear.
 Leave the Euro-inspired short shorts at home in favour of something like the prAna Men’s Stretch Zion Shorts or Royal Robbins Men’s Coast Shorts.